at1as/rspec_jit/README.md

 ### Gotchas

-At this stage, This is purely an experimental endevour.
+At this stage, This is purely an experimental endeavor.
 RSpec is not currently designed to make use of the JIT.

 Its codebase will likely require updates to call `RubyVM::MJIT.pause` and `RubyVM::MJIT.resume` at certain places to ensure each test is providing an accurate benchmark.
 This script may only be useful for long running tests, or may not be useful at all.
 It will require some deeper understand of how the JIT is implemented and profiling of its effects to have a clearer idea.

+### Environment

+Tested with:
+* MacOS 10.12
+* bash & zsh shells
+* Ruby versions 2.3, 2.4, 2.5, 2.6.0-rc1